Boland cricket team

-Boland is a first-class cricket team that nominally represents the Boland region, in the South African province of Western Cape, in the CSA Provincial Competitions.
+The Boland cricket team is a first-class cricket team that nominally represents the Boland region, in the South African province of Western Cape, in the CSA Provincial Competitions.
 The team is selected and supported by the Boland Cricket Board (BCB) and plays its home games at Boland Park in Paarl.
 At organisational level, the BCB is responsible for the administration and development of cricket in the region and among its primary functions are management and promotion of the Boland team.
 The current BCB was founded in 1992 as a merger between the Boland Cricket Union and an earlier Boland Cricket Board.